wso2-incubator/analytics-notebook/README.md

-# NotebookRESTAPI
+# Notebook
-Rest API for providing endpoints for the notebook frontend
+Notebook designed for the WSO2 Data Analytics Server